Data Warehouse Intelligence APIs

-• Get Applications: Retrieve a list of Data Intelligence applications available to the user.
+Applications List: Retrieve a list of Data Warehouse Intelligence applications available to the user.

 Prerequisite